Knowing What to Expect and Access to Success

 - Exercise .
 People who exercise after weight loss surgery are less likely to regain weight.
 Exercise can often be easier after substantial weight loss.
 Many severely obese people are not used to exercising regularly.

 Many weight loss surgery centers offer behavioral counseling programs.
-These can help people make the change to a healthier lifestyle before and after weight loss surgery
+These can help people make a true lifestyle change through fitness before and after weight loss surgery.

 Coping With Emotional Changes After Bariatric Surgery

 Some people who opt for gastric bypass surgery, gastric sleeve surgery, adjustable gastric banding or other types of bariatric surgery may be under the impression that it will cure their obesity forever, improve their relationships and solve all of their problems.
 Bariatric surgery is not a magic bullet or a panacea for what is wrong with your life, it is just a tool to help jumpstart your weight loss journey.

 - Preparing yourself for some of the psychological hurdles that may arise as you begin to adjust to your new body and your new life may help you cope with some of the physical and mental ups and downs that will occur along the way.

 - Here are some helpful tips from our advisor Jacqueline Stark Odom, PhD the director of psychology at the Beaumont Weight Control Center of Beaumont Hospital in Royal Oak, Michigan.

 It is common for overweight people to disconnect from their bodies.
 Some avoid looking at their bodies and many withdraw from life.
 Once thinner, some people still view themselves as obese.
 Adjusting to your new body size can be difficult, especially if you have spent years thinking of yourself as a fat person.
 Give yourself time.
 In a sense, it is like getting to know anew body.

 - Exercising more may help you develop a healthier body image.
 Support groups may also help as you struggle to accept the new, thinner and healthier you.